IHH (Turkish NGO): Aid to Pakistan

 In 2010, the ship Gazze set sail for Pakistan to deliver humanitarian aid to the people affected by floods in the country.

 In 2011, IHH worked with the Khubaib Foundation to distribute relief goods amongst 500 flood stricken families in Lakki Marwat, a southern district of Pakistan.
 Some of the items included 270 containers which contained both food and non-food items.
 This was among clothes, shawls, footwear, and food items including rice, beans, canned food, power milk and children's cereal that were also distributed.

 Libyan civil war 2011

 In response to the humanitarian situation during 2011 Libyan civil war, IHH sent a cargo ship carrying nine containers, 141 tons of humanitarian aid including medication, food packages, infant formula, milk powder, hygiene kits and clothing.
-The ship set sail from Turkey and dropped anchor in Malta.
-IHH was accused of transferring weapons to forces allied with the Turkish government.

 Xinjiang conference

 The IHH worked with the Istanbul Peace Platform to host a conference focused on China's traditionally Turkic Muslim province of Xinjiang and which aimed to highlight the remote region's problems in the wake of the July 2009 riots in Ürümqi, Xinjiang's capital.
 Official Chinese government sources said nearly 200 people were killed and 1,600 wounded in the riots, the worst ethnic unrest in China in decades.
 Beijing claimed the riots were orchestrated by overseas activists for the rights of Uighurs, historically Xinjiang's largest ethnic group.
 Turkish Prime Minister Recep Tayyip Erdoğan has called the violence in Xinjiang "a kind of genocide."